-Students are invited to EHCP review meetings and their Student Views section is key to the review process.
+Students are invited to EHCP review meetings, and their Student Views section is key to the review process.

-Staff make every effort to get to know students extremely well and build strong relationships with them, which we see as key to good outcomes for our students.
+Staff make every effort to get to know and build strong relationships with our young people, which we see as key to good outcomes for our students.